0%

 Can glass windows be resealed?

 To put it simply, yes.
-However, if the crack is too substantial to be resealed, it isn’t very likely that it is possible.
-To understand whether or not the window you want to fix is resealable, you should contact a professional to get a proper estimate and evaluation.
+However, if the crack is too substantial to reseal, it isn’t likely to be resealed.
+To determine whether the window you want to fix is resealable, contact a professional for a proper estimate and evaluation.

 Can glass windows be recycled?

-In the United States, it’s far less common for glass windows can be recycled.
-Contrary to popular belief, not all types of glass are made the same, making certain recycling facilities not interested in having to sort through glass windows.
+In the United States, it’s far less common for glass windows to be recycled.
+Contrary to popular belief, not all types of glass are made the same, which makes certain recycling facilities uninterested in sorting through glass windows.

-The reason why glass windows are often different from bottles and other types of glass that you should recycle is that the glass is treated, making it difficult to break up and subsequently to recycle.
+The reason glass windows are often different from bottles and other types of glass you should recycle is that the glass is treated, making it difficult to break up and recycle.

 However, this does not mean that you shouldn’t try to recycle windows if you have the chance.
-There are organizations that have been specifically created to help people recycle windows properly and we recommend you look into one of those facilities in order to recycle your windows properly.
+Some organisations have been created specifically to help people recycle windows properly, and we recommend you look into one of those facilities to recycle your windows.

-Another recommended option for those looking to recycle glass windows is to consider ways in which you can reuse your windows, whether it be through repairing them first or installing them in a context that works.
+Another recommended option for those looking to recycle glass windows is to consider reusing them, whether by repairing them first or installing them in a context that works.

-Theater companies are also always on the lookout for functioning props, so, even if you can’t use your cracked window at home, perhaps your window can become part of a new play.
+Theatre companies are also always on the lookout for functioning props, so even if you can’t use your cracked window at home, perhaps your window can become part of a new play.

 Can used glass windows be sold?